ArduPilot/ardupilot/libraries/AP_Filesystem/README.md

 the flight controller are prefixed with an '@' symbol.
 Currently there are two interfaces, the @PARAM interface and the @SYS interface.

+### FTP Protocol Extension

+To facilitate more efficient file transfer over commonly used SiK radios I have added an extension to the ftp burst protocol where the 'size' field in the burst read request sets the block size of the burst replies.
+This helps as SiK radios do badly with very large packets.
+I have found that the best results with SiK radios is achieved with a burst read size of 110.
+If the size field is set to zero then the default of the max size (239) is used.

 ## The @PARAM VFS

 The @PARAM VFS allows a GCS to very efficiently download full or